documenteinaer/pkt_captures/collect_beacons.md

 and run `# /etc/init.d/networking restart` to get the card connected to an existing AP without password.

+An alternate method if there is not another type of network manager running is to use the command `# iwconfig wlan0 essid UPB-Guest` which will associate, but not obtain an IP address.

 To verify that card is successfully associated, run:

 `# iwconfig wlan0` should answer